11 Must-See Winnipeg Attractions to Experience This Summer

 1. Assiniboine Park + Zoo

 If you're spending time in Winnipeg this summer, the Assiniboine Park Zoo is an absolute must.
-Start by exploring the Park's pathways with a rental from Bee-Together Bikes, then grab some food to enjoy by the duck pond from the Park Café or the pop-up Cargo Bar.
+Start by exploring the Park's pathways with a rental fromBee-2-Gether Bikes, then grab some food to enjoy by the duck pond from the Park Café or the pop-up Cargo Bar.

 Finally, a trip to the Assiniboine Park Zoo needs to include a few hours (or easily an entire day) dedicated to the many animals who call it home.
-Stand beneath swimming polar bears and seals in the incredible Journey to Churchill exhibit, or meet the goats of Aunt Sally’s Farm.
+Stand beneath swimming polar bears and seals in the incredible Journey to Churchill exhibit or meet the goats of Aunt Sally’s Farm.

 2. The Forks

 As a National Historic Site of Canada, The Forks has been a place of significance for over 6,000 years.
-Its location at the junction of the Red and Assiniboine Rivers connected Indigenous people who used the site for transportation, trade and settlement.
+Its location at the junction of the Red and Assiniboine Rivers connected Indigenous Peoples who used the site for transportation, trade and settlement.

 3. Canadian Museum for Human Rights

-As the only museum in the world dedicated to human rights, this thought-provoking museum recounts tragic and triumphant moments in history and celebrates hope for the future through a number of interactive and innovative galleries.
-Permanent galleries include Indigenous Perspectives, Canadian Journeys, Examining the Holocaust and Breaking the Silence.
+As the only museum in the world dedicated to human rights, this thought-provoking museum recounts both tragic and triumphant moments in history, and it celebrates hope for the future through a number of interactive and innovative galleries.

-4. Thermëa Nordic Spa
+4. Thermëa Spa Village

 5. Historic Exchange District